 This recipe is my twist on a classic lemon drop shooter.
-A fun drink everyone loves to throwback, a lemon shooter can make a tension easing start to a romantic evening at home.
-And to make sure the romance sticks, I’ve added the aphrodisiac of lavender to my lemon drop shoot recipe.
+A fun drink everyone loves to throw back, a lemon shooter can make a tension-easing start to a romantic evening at home.
+And to make sure the romance sticks, I’ve added the aphrodisiac of lavender to make a lavender lemon drop shooter.
+I’ve also added instructions to make it a martini for those who appreciate more than just a shot of this delicious sweet and sharply sour cocktail.

 What makes a good lemon drop shooter recipe?

-The Lemon Drop is a vodka-based sour.
+The lemon drop cocktail is a vodka-based sour.
 Sours are a family of cocktails made with a base spirit, a sweetener and fresh citrus to give the appropriate sweet and sour flavor.